Edmond Noel

-Edmund Favor Noel (March 4, 1856 – July 30, 1927) was an American attorney and politician who served as governor of Mississippi from 1908 to 1912.
+Edmund Favor Noel (March 4, 1856 – July 30, 1927) was an American attorney and progressive politician who served as governor of Mississippi from 1908 to 1912.
 The son of an early planter family in Mississippi, he became a member of the Democratic Party.

 Noel was elected to the state house, as a district attorney, and to the state senate before winning an election as governor in 1907.
-As governor, he achieved gains in public education, child labor laws, and established a state charity hospital.
+As governor, he achieved gains in support for farmers, labor legislation, and public education, while also establishing a state charity hospital.
 After his tenure, he was re-elected to the state senate.